 4. Change your delivery.

-“Bella, what the heck?”
-Sharon growled at her daughter during the Girl Scout meeting.
-“Pull your dress down.
+“Bella!” the Girl Scout leader shouted at her daughter during the meeting.
+“Pull your dress down!
 No one wants to see your underwear.”
 Bella turned bright pink as the other girls went silent.
 I felt for her.
 Embarrassing your daughter isn’t the way to go.

-How I speak to my kids matters.
-I may get frustrated at times, but ordering them around like a staff sergeant doesn’t make them more willing to cooperate.
-Rather, I strive to be kind and empathetic and find this gets a much better response: “I can see you’re reading, but can you please empty the dishwasher when you get to the end of the chapter?”
+How we speak to our kids matters.
+We may get frustrated at times, but ordering them around like a staff sergeant doesn’t make them more willing to cooperate.
+Rather, let’s strive to be kind and empathetic.
+This tends to get a much better response: “I can see you’re reading, but can you please empty the dishwasher when you get to the end of the chapter?”

 5. Change your response.

 With a kid who refuses to change, sometimes it takes a different approach and a little more prayer.
-But with consistency and patience, you can learn how to bring out the best in both of you.
+But with consistency and patience, you can bring out the best in both of you.

 How else can we positively influence a kid who refuses to change?